divyajeettt/CSE231/Assignment-3/2/README.md

 ## Shared Memory

 Solutions are in the `shm` directory.
-To ensure that the `P2` writes the highest ID it received into the memory before `P1` reads it, `P1` busy waits as follows
+To ensure that the `P2` writes the highest ID it received into the memory before `P1` reads it, `P1` busy waits as follows:

 ```c
 while (strcmp(buffer, batch) == 0);
 // This loop waits till the shared-memory contains the batch P1 wrote into it
 ```

-while `P2` busy waits as follows to ensure that the next batch of strings is written into the memory before it reads them again
+while `P2` busy waits as follows to ensure that the next batch of strings is written into the memory before it reads them again:

 ```c
 if (countStrings != N) while (strcmp(shm, indexed[0]) == 0);